 What You Need to Know

 Free, non-credit nutrition courses found online teach you about various topics, such as metabolic syndrome, obesity, probiotics and breastfeeding.
-You'll learn both theoretical and clinical aspects of nutrition through video lectures and slides, as well as learn how to interpret nutrition research.
-Your course may include readings and assignments to help you learn the material.
-To open materials, you'll need a PDF reader on your computer.
+You'll study both theoretical and clinical aspects of nutrition through video lectures and slides, as well as learn how to interpret nutrition research.
+Your course may include readings and assignments.
+To open materials, you'll need Flash player and a PDF reader on your computer.

-The free group of webcasts on probiotics is offered through Harvard Medical School's Division of Nutrition.
-It was captured from an educational symposium sponsored by the division.
+A free group of webcasts is offered through Harvard Medical School's Division of Nutrition.
+It was captured from educational symposiums sponsored by the division.
 Since these courses are available to the public for free, you will not have any contact with faculty or staff members of the school, nor receive credit.

 What Will I Learn?

-The six webcasts in this group are from a 2006 event with a variety of distinguished panelists discussing probiotics.
+Each set of webcasts covers a different topic in Nutrition.
+For example, the six webcasts in the Health Impact of Active Cultures: Probiotics group are from a 2006 event with a variety of distinguished panelists discussing probiotics.
 Probiotics refers to healthy bacteria that naturally balance our intestines.
 After viewing the videos, you will have a better understanding of how probiotics can be useful in nutrition to aid in therapy, prevention and overall bodily function.

 How Do I Access the Course?

 Harvard University's Division of Nutrition has a dedicated webcast page for you to access all of the video content.
 The footage opens in a new window and requires Flash software.
 The presentations include slides with text and images as well as a video of the speaker.